Sargent White's Diner was our vote for the best BBQ on the trip. We were the first to arrive at the diner that morning. We needed to drive to Savannah

 That evening we drove over to The Lady and Sons for dinner.
 The downtown was a lot less lively compared to earlier in the day so it was easy to find a parking place.
 The evening breezes also made it more pleasant outdoors so the walk through the streets was much more fun.

 We arrived early and walked into the gift shop attached to the restaurant.
 Every Paula Deen endorsed cooking item was available.
 From pots and pans to utensils, knives, you name it.
 I located a copy of her second cookbook (I already had the first one) and noticed they were autographed by Paula.
-I had to have one of those.
-Her cookbooks, just as her TV show, are filled with recipes that are very southern and don't hold back when it comes to using original ingredients.
-No fat-free recipes here.

 The next day we headed out to Fort Pulaski and Tybee Island along the Inter-coastal waterway.
 The fort was pre-civil war, built much in the style of Fort McHenry in Baltimore and many others of its era.
 It is star shaped offering its weapons the ability to shoot overlapping patterns at enemy ships.Thick walls made it pretty much impenetrable up through the civil war.
 I followed along with a very interesting ranger guided tour for a while but the heat was just getting too overwhelming so I ducked into the air conditioned gift shop to cool down.
 Fort Pulaski was so hot and humid that Leslie was even affected by the heat.
 We got some ice cold water out of a machine, got that down and decided to call it a day with the outdoor site seeing.